Hegazy360/langchain-pdf-explorer/README.md

 The project uses the following Python libraries:

-- dotenv: To load environment variables.
+- dotenv
-- streamlit: To create the web application.
+- streamlit
-- PyPDF2: To read PDF files.
+- PyPDF2
-- langchain: To split the text into chunks, generate embeddings, and answer questions.
+- langchain
-- langchain_community: To store the embeddings and handle callbacks.
+- OpenAI LLM

 ## How to Run